than-dev/than-dev/README.md

 ### Hi there 👋

 My name is Nathan, I am 16 years old and a tech enthusiast, I'm fascinate to code and all it ecossitem!
 Some of things I like most is a clean/beautiful code and a high test coverage in my projects, also, I love to document they.
-I like to think how big enterprises works and in everything I do I like to be among the best, no exceptions!
-I'm very calm but my mind never stops, I still don't know if this is good or not! :)
+All time I'm thinking how big enterprises works and in everything I do I like to be among the best, no exceptions!
+I'm very calm but my mind never stops, I still don't know if this is good or not :).

 ## Techs